The New Normal

 - If you do not have an email address we will send the necessary documents by post for you to fill in and we will arrange a time to interview you by telephone prior to your appointment.
 Please make sure you have your completed documents ready when we telephone you so you can easily read out the answers

-The documents you receive will include:
+The documents you receive:

 - A medical history update form